d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

     I recommend looking at [gpt-fast](https://github.com/meta-pytorch/gpt-fast) for a simple implementation, and the [original paper](https://arxiv.org/abs/2302.01318) for the math details and the proof of equivalence to sampling from the full model.

-vLLM V1 does not support the LLM draft model method, instead it implements faster—but less accurate—proposal schemes: n-gram, EAGLE [[9]](https://www.aleksagordic.com/blog/vllm#ref-9), and Medusa [[10]](https://www.aleksagordic.com/blog/vllm#ref-10).
+vLLM V1 does not support the LLM draft model method, instead it implements faster—but less accurate—proposal schemes: n-gram, [EAGLE](https://arxiv.org/abs/2401.15077), and [Medusa](https://arxiv.org/abs/2401.10774).

 One-liners on each: